-Full details on the exchange rate are provided to the shopper on the terminal to allow an informed decision, and simultaneously to the cash register for merchant information.
+Full details on the exchange rate are provided to the shopper on the terminal to allow an informed decision, and simultaneously to the POS app for merchant information.

 The shopper either accepts or rejects the DCC offer and proceeds with the selected amount and currency.
 If the shopper chooses DCC, related information is shown on the receipt.

 Shoppers can immediately understand the full amount charged for the transaction in a familiar currency.

 Ecommerce payments (or Online payments)

 Payments made by shoppers via electronic commerce (like websites, webshops, social networks) for either goods or services provided by merchants.
 These payments are usually made using cards or local payment methods that have been optimized for ecommerce.